wlanslovenija/firmware-packages-opkg/README.rst

 * `tunneldigger`_ – both client and broker
 * nodeupgrade – a program to flash devices with new version of *nodewatcher* firmware

-To add the feed to your OpenWrt firmware, add ``https://github.com/wlanslovenija/firmware-packages-opkg.git`` to your firmware's ``feeds.conf`` and run ``./scripts/feeds update -a``.
+To add the feed to your OpenWrt firmware, add ``src-git nodewatcher https://github.com/wlanslovenija/firmware-packages-opkg.git`` to your firmware's ``feeds.conf`` and run ``./scripts/feeds update -a``.

 .. _nodewatcher firmware: https://github.com/wlanslovenija/firmware-core